 We can see how Abraia's smart cropping algorithm works out the best part for each specific image.
 This is a powerful capability of Abraia's image editing templates.

-Watching a local hot folder
+4. Configure a local watch folder